pancsta/asyncmachine-go/FAQ.md

 The lack of blocking allows for immediate adjustments to incoming changes and is backed by solid cancellation support.

+## Is asyncmachine thread safe?

+Yes, all the public methods of `pkg/machine` are thread safe.

+## Is asyncmachine single threaded?

+The queue executes on the thread which caused the mutation, while handlers execute in separate goroutines each, later usually forking another goroutine to unblock other handlers.

 ## What's the origin of asyncmachine?

 It was a [research project](https://github.com/TobiaszCudnik/asyncmachine) between 2012 and 2019.
 [Video demo](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.mp4).